ManuelZ/ManuelZ.github.io/src/content/projects/project3/project3.md

 tags: ["Python", "OpenCV", "YOLOv8", "Deep Learning"]
 ---

-A practical application of computer vision to improve TV remote usability for older adults.
-Using Deep learning for object detection, the solution provides feedback on the current state of a TV.
-The model was tested using an edge device, the JeVois-A33 smart machine camera, which runs a fine-tuned YOLOv8 ONNX model to detect and interpret one TV interface in a controlled environment, aiming to provide a more intuitive and accessible user experience.
+A practical application of computer vision to improve smart TV remote usability for older adults.
+Using deep learning for object detection, the solution provides feedback on the current state of a smart TV.
+The model was tested using an edge device, the JeVois-A33 smart machine camera, which runs a fine-tuned YOLOv8 ONNX model to detect and interpret one smart TV interface, aiming to provide a more intuitive and accessible user experience.

 - *Get the code: [TV Automation Github project](https://github.com/ManuelZ/tv_automation)*

 ### Introduction

 Older adults may find some TV remotes challenging to use due to their lack of texture and color cues.
-For example, some might know how to change TV channels but struggle to switch between apps, such as from Netflix to regular television.
+For example, some might know how to change channels but struggle to switch between apps, such as from Netflix to regular television.
 This is how a TV remote could look like:

 ![Remote](media/project3-2.png)